 His most recent book publications include Jewish Centers and Peripheries: European Jewry Between America and Israel 50 Years after World War II (1998); The Americanization of Israel (2001), with Glenda Abramson; Divergent Jewish Cultures: Israel and America (2001), with Deborah Dash-Moore; Imagining Zion: Dreams, Designs and Realities in a Century of Jewish Settlement (2003); with Jacob Lassner, Jews and Muslims in the Arab World; Haunted by Pasts Real and Imagined (2007); and with Maoz Azaryahu, Tel-Aviv, the First Century: Visions, Designs, Actualities (2012).

 Rachel Fish is associate director of the Schusterman Center.
-A doctoral candidate in the NEJS department at Brandeis University, her dissertation examines the history of the idea of bi-nationalism and alternative visions for constructing the State of Israel.
+She recently completed her doctoral degree in the Near Eastern and Judaic Studies department at Brandeis University.
+Her dissertation, "Configurations of Bi-nationalism: The Transformation of Bi-nationalism in Palestine/Israel 1920's-Present," examines the history of the idea of bi-nationalism and alternative visions for constructing the State of Israel.
 Rachel has worked as an educator and consultant in various capacities in the Jewish community and higher education, teaching about Zionism and Israeli history at Brandeis University, UMASS Amherst and the Me’ah Adult Jewish Education program.

 JoAnn Leavitt is assistant director of the Schusterman Center for Israel Studies.
 Prior to coming to Brandeis, JoAnn worked as program coordinator for an executive education program at The Fletcher School of Law and Diplomacy at Tufts University.
 She also worked for 17 years as administrator at the Commonwealth Institute, a nonprofit think tank in Cambridge.